2009 California's 32nd congressional district special election

-2009 California's 32nd congressional district special election was held July 14, 2009, to fill the vacancy in California's 32nd congressional district.
+The 2009 California's 32nd congressional district special election was held July 14, 2009, to fill the vacancy in California's 32nd congressional district.
 The election was won by Democrat Judy Chu, who became the first Chinese American woman elected to serve in Congress.

-Background and procedures
+Background

 The election resulted from Hilda Solis's resignation to become Secretary of Labor following her confirmation on February 24, 2009.
 The election was called to fill the rest of her term, which ended on January 3, 2011.

 On March 10, Governor Arnold Schwarzenegger called for the special primary election to be held on May 19, the same day as a statewide special election.
-If a candidate received the majority of votes in the primary election he or she would have been declared the winner and no runoff would have been held.
+A candidate who received the majority of votes in the primary election would have been declared the winner and no runoff would have been held.
 Since no candidate won a majority, the candidates that won the most votes in each party appeared on the ballot for the general runoff election, held on July 14.